whompus/notes/K8s/cka.md

 ## Managing application configuration

-### Application configuration

-When you are running apps in K8s, you may want to pass dynamic calues to your applications at runtime to control how they behave.
+When you are running apps in K8s, you may want to pass dynamic values to your applications at runtime to control how they behave.
 This is known as application configuration.

 Bascially passing data to containers that conrols how they run.